"Shvidki" money for Ukrainians from Russian citizens

 For example, journalists found a power of attorney dated August 2023, by which Manucharov, who allegedly lives in Turkey, authorizes a citizen of Ukraine to represent his interests, including in the company “Prosto Pozika”.

-Within a few days, a trusted representative on his behalf participates in the general meeting of the company’s participants - as evidenced by the minutes that Schemes has at its disposal.
+Within a few days, a trusted person on his behalf participates in the general meeting of the company’s participants - as evidenced by the minutes that Schemes has at its disposal.
 Then, at a meeting with the participation of another co-founder, Evgeniy Slyusar, the issue of increasing the authorized capital was decided.
 Manucharov contributed an additional 4.5 million hryvnia.

 And Schema found several such examples.
 When not only Andrei Manucharov, but also his wife controlled and continues to control the business through a representative they chose.